 According to ABA Standard 304, students are required to regularly and punctually attend class.
 Golden Gate University School of Law requires every student to prepare class assignments, attend class regularly, and participate knowledgeably in class discussions.
+(However, absence from class and/or modification of participation requirements may be appropriate accommodations the School of Law is required to provide in some instances of student disability.
+Students should contact the disability services coordinator in Law Student Services with any questions about the Policy on Student Requests for Disability Related Accommodations in Attendance or Class Participation.)

 At the beginning of each course, each instructor will announce standards for attendance, participation, submission of assignments and papers, and other objective criteria as well as the sanctions for their violation.
-Instructors may impose sanctions such as reducing a student's grade by one-half step (that may be in addition to the one-half step discretionary grade adjustment described in the Grading Policies below), refusing to allow a student to sit for the final exam in the course, or recommending that the student be administratively withdrawn from the course.
+Instructors may impose sanctions such as reducing a student's grade to the next lowest grade (in addition to the discretionary grade adjustment described in the Grading Policies below), refusing to allow a student to sit for the final exam in the course, or recommending that the student be administratively withdrawn from the course.
 These sanctions may be imposed by the School of Law in compliance with ABA Standards and the Law School's policies.